ampproject/amphtml/extensions/amp-geo/amp-geo.md

 The `amp-geo` component supports pre-rendering.
 If the document is served from the publisher origin and it already contains a class matching `amp-iso-country-*` `amp-geo` respects that value. `amp-geo` will use the supplied country and configuration to supply data to cooperating AMP extensions (e.g., `amp-consent`).
 If a pre-rendered country code is detected, the document will not be modified by  `amp-geo` to add classes for country group or `amp-state`.

-However, if the document is served via one of the [AMP caches](https://github.com/ampproject/amphtml/blob/master/caches.json), `amp-geo` removes and replaces any supplied geolocation classes and `amp-state`.
+However, if the document is served via one of the [AMP caches](https://github.com/ampproject/amphtml/blob/master/caches.json), `amp-geo` removes and replaces any supplied geolocation classes and, if the `AMPBind` configuration key is true, updates `<amp-state id="ampGeo">` accordingly.
 This allows publishers to use their own geolocation code when the document is served directly from their origin while retaining dynamic configuration when served from a cache.

-Caches that wish to pre-render `amp-geo` should open an issue to be removed from the pre-render override.
+Caches that wish to pre-render `amp-geo` should [open an issue](https://github.com/ampproject/amphtml/issues/new) requesting to be removed from the pre-render override.

 ### Self Hosting